farleyrunkel/design-patterns-cpp/README.md

 objects).

 #### Creational Patterns
+- [Simple Factory], a simple way to create single object
 - [Abstract Factory], families of product objects
 - [Builder], how a composite object gets created
 - [Factory Method], subclass of object that is instantiated